Sruthisl94/House-price-prediction-using-Linear-Regression-Model-/README.md

 ## Task:  Build and Deploy a Machine Learning Model for Predicting House Prices
 This project predicted House price using a Linear Regression model.
 The trained model is deployed as a web API using FastAPI.
 The API allows users to send house features as input and receive a predicted price in response.
 The deployment was done using Render after pushing necessary files to GitHub.
 ## Building and Running the model
-1. The model is trained ans saved it as .joblib file
+1. The model is trained and saved it as .joblib file.
 2. The trained model (House_Price_prediction.joblib) is loaded in app.py to serve predictions.

+## Understanding app.py
+app.py is the core FastAPI script that loads the trained model and serves predictions via an API endpoint.
+### Key Components of app.py:<br>
+Import necessary libraries: FastAPI, Joblib, Pandas, and Pydantic.<br>
+Load the trained model: The House_Price_prediction.joblib is loaded using joblib.load().<br>
+Define the API structure:<br>
+Root (/) endpoint: Confirms the API is running.<br>
+/predict endpoint: Accepts JSON input and returns the predicted house price.<br>
+Run the FastAPI application using Uvicorn.

 ## Running FastAPI API locally
 1. Start the API Server